Did you know that 100% of WordPress sites have a

 Enable symbolic link tracking

-It's maybe all Chinese to you but it is important to insert this line of code in your main
+This may all seem like Chinese to you, but it is important to insert this line of code in your main

 Thanks to this, your server will be able to follow what are called symbolic links, i.e. shortcuts.

 Set your server to the right time